christianacca/web-api-starter/docs/github-app-creation.md

 1. Navigate to the `christianacca/web-api-starter` repository
 2. Go to **Settings** → **Integrations** → **GitHub Apps**
-3. Confirm your GitHub App appears in the list of installed apps
+3. Confirm your GitHub App appears in the list of installed apps and click **Configure**
 4. Verify the app has the correct permissions (Actions: Read & Write, Metadata: Read)

 ### Step 8: Get Installation ID